aakatari/aakatari/ReadMe.md

 # 👋 Hi, I'm Anvesha Katariyar

-*"In a world that’s changing really quickly, the only strategy that is guaranteed to fail is not taking risks."* – *Mark Zuckerberg*
----
 🔍 **Currently Pursuing:**
 MS in Management Information Systems from **Carnegie Mellon University**
 **Graduation:** December 2024